SRJC-Computer-Science-Club/battle-bots/README.md

 // Returns the distance to 'bot'
 // Returns INF if 'bot' does not exist

+float DirectionToBot( BotAI bot );
+// Returns the direction in degree to 'bot'
+// Returns INF if 'bot' does not exist

 // For the following rotate and move functions 'speed' should be given in the range of -1.0f to 1.0f

 void RotateLeft( float speed );